 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-The languages spoken by people in this neighborhood are diverse.
-These are tabulated as the languages people preferentially speak when they are at home with their families.
 The most common language spoken in the Quaker Gardens neighborhood is English, spoken by 90.1% of households.
-Other important languages spoken here include Langs. of India and Spanish.
+Some people also speak Langs. of India (4.3%).

-In the Quaker Gardens neighborhood in Trenton, NJ, residents most commonly identify their ethnicity or ancestry as Italian (25.3%).
-There are also a number of people of German ancestry (22.1%), and residents who report Irish roots (17.8%), and some of the residents are also of Polish ancestry (14.4%), along with some English ancestry residents (6.9%), among others.
+In the Quaker Gardens neighborhood in Trenton, NJ, residents most commonly identify their ethnicity or ancestry as Italian (24.5%).
+There are also a number of people of German ancestry (21.9%), and residents who report Irish roots (20.4%), and some of the residents are also of Polish ancestry (14.5%), along with some English ancestry residents (7.5%), among others.
+In addition, 10.3% of the residents of this neighborhood were born in another country.